nuuuwan/news_lk3_data/README.md

 The gazette also states “tolerance deficiency”, which means the content less than the standard weight which is allowed, for a 450g loaf of bread is 13.5g.

+Understanding Sri Lanka’s Online Safety Act: What You Need to Know

 Gazette issued making it mandatory to display weight and price of bread

-Huge blast rocks Kenyan capital, injuring hundreds and destroying homes

 ◼️